khilnani/gists.cli/README.md

 **List all your Gists**

-- `gists` - list your Gists.
+- `gists` - List your Gists.

 **View a Gist**

-- `gists ID` - view Gist with ID on the console.
+- `gists ID` - View all files within a Gist with ID on the console.
+- `gists ID FILE` - View a specific file (FILE) in a Gist on the console.
+The matching is case-insensitive.

+**Download a Gist**

-- `gists ID PATH` - download Gist files with ID to PATH.
+- `gists ID PATH` - Download Gist files with ID to PATH.
 Will prompt for confirmation.

 **Setup OAuth token**

-- `gists token|t` - setup to use OAuth Token other than `~/.git-credentials`.
+- `gists token|t` - Setup to use OAuth Token other than `~/.git-credentials`.
 Saves to `~/.gists`.

 **Create a Gist**